nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a new lesson <a name="learn"></a>

-Add a lesson taught to a student.
+You can add a lesson taught to a student.

 Format: ```learn [INDEX] [l/LESSON]```

-Examples:
+Example:

 * ```learn 1 l/Rational number```
 ![learn.png](images/learnExample.PNG)
+  * The command adds the lesson `Rational number` to student 1 (Alex Yeoh) and display successful message `Edit Alex Yeoh learn Rational Number`.

 ### Removing a lesson <a name="unlearn"></a>

-Remove a lesson taught to a student.
+You can remove a lesson taught to a student.

 Format: ```unlearn [INDEX] [l/LESSON]```